 How Artificial Intelligence can improve Deal Sourcing

-We developed a powerful solution that allows private equity funds and venture capital firms to conduct the deal sourcing process in an efficient way.
+We developed a powerful AI solution that allows private equity funds and venture capital firms to conduct the deal-sourcing process in an efficient way.

 Deal sourcing allows investors to find niche markets and assess their financial states.
 However, this process can be extremely time consuming and it is often aggravated by the limitations of the industry standard classification system used in the European Union.
 Upon registration in the Commercial Registry, every company in Germany is required to provide a description of their main business activities.
 However, classification systems used in the European Union such as NACE (Nomenclature of Economic Activities) don’t take into consideration new and emerging market fields within their list of codes.
 For instance, there is no relevant code for companies focusing on machine learning and artificial intelligence.
 Furthermore, searching by keywords also has its limitations, since it does not retrieve semantically relevant companies to the search query.
 This makes it incredibly difficult for private equity funds and business development companies to explore niche markets and find relevant companies within them.